mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Nauseated

 Your stomach heaves, your head spins, and you have trouble thinking about anything other than not throwing up.
-Characters must pass a `Body + Willpower (2)` test at the start of a combat round.
+Characters must pass a `Body (2)` test at the start of a combat round.
 If they fail, they cannot take an action that round.
 If they succeed, they can act, but they lose a Minor Action.

 #### Panicked